lawrence-matsuoka/home-server/README.md

 This is a network diagram showing the hardware and planned services that will be hosted (subject to change).
 VLAN with roommates, Router, APs,
 ![alt text](example-network.png)

+physical connection
+vlans and layer 2 domains
+subnets and layer 3 connectivity

 ## Router
 Our current place is on Bell's Fibre network and uses a Bell Gigahub acting as our modem and router.
 I want to use another machine as our router running OPNSense.
 Advanced DMZ vs PPPoE for the Bell Gigahub